Garden of the Gods a uniquely Colorado slice of heaven

 Main hiking trails

 Many thousands of years ago, a huge sea covered much of what is now Colorado.
-Sediment from the bottom of that ancient sea settled, hardened and formed both red and white horizontal sandstone.
-The same uplifting event that pushed Pikes Peak to all its grandeur also tipped the rocks on their sides.
-During the Pleistocene Ice Age, glacial forces helped erode and carve the rocks into the amazing sandstone formations you see today.
+Sediment from the bottom of that ancient sea settled, hardened, and formed both red and white horizontal sandstone.
+The same uplifting event that pushed Pikes Peak skyward also tipped these rocks on their sides.
+During the Pleistocene Ice Age, glacial forces helped erode and carve the rocks into the stunning sandstone formations you see today.

-In August 1859, two surveyors were here helping to setup and establish Colorado City (now Old Colorado City).
-They took a day to explore the park, then known to the Europeans as Red Rock Corral.
-MS Beach had visited Germany’s beer gardens and exclaimed, “this would be a capital place for a beer garden!”
-His companion and fellow surveyor, Rufus Cable felt a greater sense of awe and admonished Beach saying, “Beer Garden!
+In August 1859, two surveyors helping establish Colorado City (now Old Colorado City) took a day to explore the park, then known to Europeans as Red Rock Corral.
+M.S.
+Beach, who had visited Germany’s beer gardens, exclaimed, “This would be a capital place for a beer garden!”
+His companion, fellow surveyor Rufus Cable, felt something deeper and responded, “Beer Garden!
 Why, it is a fit place for the Gods to assemble.
 We will call it the Garden of the Gods.”

-Charles Perkins purchased 480 acres of Garden of the Gods land, in 1879.
-His dear friend, William Jackson Palmer had built Glen Eyrie just a few years earlier and Perkins planned to build nearby.
-Perkins decided to leave the land in its natural state and was always generous with the space, allowing locals and visitors alike to enjoy this majestic place.
-When he passed in 1909, his family deeded the land to the City of Colorado Springs with the provision that it would be a free public park in perpetuity.
+Charles Perkins purchased 480 acres of Garden of the Gods land in 1879.
+His dear friend William Jackson Palmer had built Glen Eyrie nearby just a few years earlier, and Perkins planned to build close by.
+He decided to leave the land in its natural state and was always generous with the space, welcoming locals and visitors to enjoy this majestic place.
+When he passed in 1909, his family deeded the land to the City of Colorado Springs with one beautiful provision: it would be a free public park forever.

 Garden of the Gods became a National Natural Landmark in 1971 and has continued to grow in popularity.
-Between other local donors and smart acquisitions by the Parks Department, Garden of the Gods has grown to 1,367 acres.
-It’s estimated that about 6 million visitors enjoy this scenic wonderland each year, but through education and fine stewardship, the park is being looked after as never before.
+Through other local donors and smart acquisitions by the Parks Department, Garden of the Gods has expanded to 1,367 acres.
+An estimated 6 million visitors enjoy this scenic wonderland each year, and through education and careful stewardship, the park is being protected better than ever.

 Remember, we live in a high alpine desert here in Colorado Springs.
-The habitat is delicate and slow to return when damaged.
-Help us, as you enjoy these wonders, preserve it for future generations.
-STAY ON THE TRAILS!
+The habitat is delicate and slow to recover when damaged.
+As you enjoy these wonders, help us preserve them for future generations.
+Stay on the trails!
 Leave no trace.
-Do not litter or toss cigarettes.
-And if you’re feeling really ambitions, check in with the folks at Friends of the Garden of the Gods to see how you can help!
+Don’t litter or toss cigarettes.
+And if you’re feeling ambitious, check in with the folks at Friends of the Garden of the Gods to see how you can help!

 Explore.
 Discover.
 Plan.